AnnaVM/NYTimes_Variations/trending_not_trending/Follow_Along.md

 ### 4. Going further

 The code to achieve these extra steps is stored in NYT_api_advanced.py.
 I will not be explaining all the steps as throughly as before, but will endeavour the give main steps.
+The **Explore.ipynb** allows you to explore these functions and see the steps.

 #### 4.1.
 Traverse all the pages
 For the moment, I am only retrieving page 0 of the results, as the global number of hits for the query was available.
 I know want to be able to gather all the data, for all the hits.

 The function `get_all_NYT_data` returns the number of hits as well as the 'doc' part of the responses, with a max of 100 pages set by the NYT API.
-I have not delt with the issue of exceeding there request limitations.
+I have not dealt with the issue of exceeding there request limitations.

 #### 4.2.
 Extract the keywords
 `extract_info` the list of keywords for a given year (as they are in various nested dictionaries in the raw data)

 `regroup_wanted_data` per year all the keywords used

-`wraper_function_data` returns the information needed for the app     dictionnary where keys are the years in the time range
+`wraper_function_data` returns the information needed for the graph
+    - dictionnary where keys are the years in the time range values are the number of hits for the query that year
-                      values are the number of hits for the query that year dictionnary where keys are the years in the time range values are lists of the keywords found that year
+    - dictionnary where keys are the years in the time range values are lists of the keywords found that year

-  issue of keywords composed of multiple words `handle_multiple_words`
+`handle_multiple_words`  issue of keywords composed of multiple words

+`produce_wordclouds` produces a wordcloud thanks to a specific python package

 #### 4.3.
-Make the wordclouds
-`produce_wordclouds`
-  by rank
+Interactive Bar Chart
+`plotly_url` I used plotly to make an interactive bar graph.
+Many options (plotly, brokeh, mpld3...) are available, but I wanted to use a specific example from a GitHub repository (https://github.com/etpinard/plotly-dashboards/tree/master/hover-images)

+#### 4.4.
+Image on hover
+I want the wordcloud to appear when I hover over the bar corresponding to the hits in a particular year.
+I need to write an html script with javascript associated file
+- `save_images_as_str` encoding figures to text
+- `for_js_dictionary` and `writing_js_file`: make the 'main.js' file
+- `writing_html_file` make the final html script

 [signup]: https://github.com/AnnaVM/NYTimes_Variations/blob/master/trending_not_trending/images/sign_up.png "Screenshot of my sign up"
 [donald_trump]: https://github.com/AnnaVM/NYTimes_Variations/blob/master/trending_not_trending/images/trend_donald_trump.png "Bar graph for the trend in search term Donald Trump"